 Research in state school tuition as well as other lower cost programs.
-While the benefit of an Ivy League education does pay off in networking and career opportunities, it does not make sense to overspend for those benefits.
+While the benefit of an Ivy League education could pay off in networking and career opportunities, it does not make sense to overspend for those benefits.
 Find well-ranked, lower tuition options.

 Seek financial aid and scholarships.
 There is money available to students of all abilities and financial backgrounds.
 With a little bit of leg work, it is possible to reduce ballooned school tuition to a minimal cash investment.
 Don't rule out working for a university, often employee benefits include free tuition in addition to comfortable salaries.